ciaran-schembri/Shimura/README.md

 s:=ShimDBRecord(D,N,W);
 ```

-Each curve/file has a record which holds information about the curve, the attributes of the record are
+Each curve/file has a record which holds information about the curve, the attribute names of the record are
 ```
-ShimLabel,
+ShimLabel
-ShimDiscriminant,
+ShimDiscriminant
-ShimLevel,
+ShimLevel
-ShimAtkinLehner,
+ShimAtkinLehner
-ShimGenus,
+ShimGenus
-ShimModel,
+ShimModel
-ShimTopCurve,
+ShimTopCurve
-ShimProjectionEquations,
+ShimProjectionEquations
-ShimRationalPoints,
+ShimRationalPoints
-ShimPointsProvedCorrect,
+ShimPointsProvedCorrect
-ShimPointsNotes,
+ShimPointsNotes
 ShimPointsEverywhereLocally
 ```